ArchipelagoMW/Archipelago/.github/pull_request_template.md

 ## How was this tested?

-## If this makes graphical changes please attach screenshots
+## If this makes graphical changes, please attach screenshots.